GuccioGucci/contented/README.md

 #### `boolean`

 A run-time representation of the `boolean` type.
-An attempt to coerce to `boolean` may result in either the boolean itself, if the input data was indeed a boolean, or in an `InvalidCoercion` error.
+An attempt to coerce to `boolean` may result in either the boolean itself (if the input data is indeed a boolean) or an `InvalidCoercion` error.

 ```typescript
 import { boolean, coerceTo } from 'contented';